tyhowell/2PL/README.md

 - [ ] The 2PL implementation must ensure that all updates at all sites are posted in the same order.
 Furthermore, you must detect/resolve deadlocks.
 Please refer to section 11.6 in the textbook.

 ## To Do
-- [ ] Implement transactions
-- [ ] Implement releaseAllLocks, Commit, rollback
+- [ ] FIGURE OUT WHY t2 doesn't work
 - [ ] Implement finer grained lock granularity
-- [ ] Add check when obtaining lock to see if lock is held by oneself already
+- [ ] Queueing for locks is not correctly implemented
-- [ ] Lock requests should have the queryStr rather than which lock to get, lockManager should have the logic to decide which lock to grant (and check if already held!)
+- [ ] Lock managers should check if lock already held by transaction
+- [ ] Detect deadlocks (especially if upgrading ones own lock from read to write)

+## To Test
+- [ ] Lock manager lock already held by same tid
+- [ ] Transactions, releaseAllLocks, Commit, rollback
 ## Notes
 - PostgreSQL DB: centralsite, remotesite0, remotesite1, remotesite2, remotesite3